 And yet school has never shut down because of lack of transportation.
 Grey credits his crackerjack team’s use of Transfinder’s routing software Routefinder for success in the midst of challenging circumstances.

 “Routefinder has been so important to us – critical!”
 Grey says.
 “It’s been critical for us to be able to make adjustments on the fly.”

 He says that with Routefinder, the district can look at both historical data, carry over information from year to year, and easily make adjustments when facing changes, such as new housing developments popping up.
 Grey notes that Walton County is one of the fastest growing regions in the country.

 But demographics can ebb and flow and Routefinder helps Grey’s team visualize routes, track ridership and adjust to where the demand is.
-Walton County, located in Florida’s panhandle, has a mix of rural and city regions, sandy beaches along the Gulf Coast and Port Washington State Forest.
+Walton County, located in Florida’s panhandle, has a mix of rural and city regions, sandy beaches along the Gulf Coast and Point Washington State Forest.
 The makeup of the district is also unique with seven elementary schools, three middle schools, five high schools, two charter schools, a K-12 school and three alternative learning sites.

 “Our county is very unique,” Grey says.
 “We have four distinct characteristics of transportation in one county and so it makes for a unique experience.”

 Coupled with those characteristics is the driver shortage that has hit Walton County particularly hard.
 Grey has utilized a unique approach to getting the most out of the resources he has on hand.
 Drivers transport students to various schools in what he calls waves.
 “We do some creative lineups,” he says.
 “By the time all the other buses have come through and loaded, our ‘waves’ have returned and get at the end of the line for reloading.”